-The skilled veterinarians at Animal Clinic of Woodruff, Dr. Walden and Dr. Brown, perform surgeries on cats and dogs at our vet clinic in Woodruff.
+The skilled veterinarians at Animal Clinic of Woodruff, Dr. Walden, Dr. Brown and Dr. Price, perform surgeries on cats and dogs at our vet clinic in Woodruff.
 Whether your pet needs a routine, scheduled surgery or an emergency surgery, our clinic offers a clean, fully equipped space for your pet to be anesthetized, receive surgery, receive IV fluids as needed, and recover comfortably.

 Surgeries we perform in-house for cats and dogs include: